D7671, 7671, 25321

 1984

-The early afternoon Tees - Dringhouses Speedlink was worked by 25321 on April 12th.
+The early afternoon Tees - Dringhouses Speedlink was worked by 25321 on April 12th, also this day 25321 was southbound at York with a lengthy train of bolster wagons and low sided wagons.

 The 'Anglo-Scottish Freighter' railtour on May 4th was worked from Marylebone to Toton by 25321 & 25316.